mobily-enterprises/hooked-api/README.md

 };
 ```

+This plugin will be available to library users who want to add the `generatedOn` field to their records.
 At this point, you can just make a new Api object, and add the two plugins to it:

 ```javascript